juhanimerilehto/jamk-thematic-analysis-llm/README.md

 ## Usage

-1. Prepare your feedback data in an Excel file with appropriate column headers.
+1. Prepare your qualitative data in an Excel file with appropriate column headers.

 2. Configure the analysis by modifying the YAML configuration files:
-   - `category_config.yaml` for initial feedback analysis
+   - `category_config.yaml` for initial category analysis
    - `thematic_config.yaml` for thematic batch analysis

 3. Run the initial analysis: